 Sadly, Malcolm passed away on 22nd March 2009 after battling cancer.

 Oink! writer/artist Lew Stringer wrote a touching piece on Malcolm and his work on his blog at the time, which you can read here:

 The Guardian newspaper also ran an obituary for "our friend Malcolm Douglas", which you can see here too:

-Malcolm's own website is still open and there's a link in the column on the left there, where you can read about his work in his own words and is full of his fond memories as an artist.
+Malcolm's own website is still open, where you can read about his work in his own words and is full of his fond memories as an artist.

 Look out for more of his work soon with more posters (you can now click here to go directly to part two) and for fans of the Street-Hogs don't worry I haven't been leaving them out and their early adventure will be seeing the light of day soon on the blog.

-See you all again next Friday, 26th July for next issue.
+See you all again next Friday, 26th July for the next issue.